beemaya13/demo-twitter-app/README.md

 - Follow and unfollow other users.
 - View a feed of posts from users they follow, including comments and likes.

-This project is designed to demonstrate the use of modern Java frameworks and tools for building a RESTful API with authentication, persistence, and documentation.
+This project is designed to demonstrate the use of modern frameworks and tools with Groovy for building a RESTful API with authentication, persistence, and documentation.

 ## Technologies Used

-- **Java 17**: Main programming language.
+- **Groovy**: Main programming language.
+- **Java 17**: Runtime environment.
 - **Spring Boot**: Framework for building the application.
     - **Spring Security**: Manages user authentication and authorization.
     - **Spring Data MongoDB**: Database support for MongoDB.